 But scrubbing and exfoliating too hard or too often will cause damage to your skin, it can strip your skin of essential moisture and natural oils, and makes your skin more susceptible to infections, clogged pores and free radicals.

 The greatest culprit of harsh exfoliating are 'mechanical exfoliants' - they come in the form of a scrub, typically with granules, and remove dead skin cells via friction.

-For example, nut shells (like almond, walnut) are far too rough for the skin on the face, but meant more for elbows, knees and toes.
-Due to their rough nature, they can actually cause microscopic tears in the skin that can lead to broken capillaries and an impaired acid mantle which can lead to even more problems!
+For example, nut shells like almond and walnut, are far too rough for the skin on the face, but meant more for elbows, knees and toes.
+Due to their rough nature, they can actually cause microscopic tears in the skin that can lead to broken capillaries and an impaired acid mantle which can lead to more problems.

 Mecahnical exfoliators can sometimes be too aggressive, a little too abrasive and irritating for sensitive, acneic, dry or inflamed skin, so as a general rule you would avoid mechanical exfoliation if you fall into this category of skin type or skin concern.

 Chemical exfoliation on the other hand tends to be gentler on skin, as it uses chemicals such as alpha hydroxy acids (AHAs) to loosen and dissolve the rough outer layer.
 Always keep things on gentle side when treating your skin and more importantly, look for a cleanser that hydrates while it cleans.

 Myth #4.
 Only use skincare products specific to your age group.
 Not True.

 A lot of products on the market claim to be for a specific age group (especially for those women over 50 who now according to some brands, are supposed to have 'mature' skin), but age is NOT a skin type.

 While our skin does change throughout our lives, it has very little to do with our numeric age.
 Bigger factors are at play and have more to do with our genetics, lifestyle, skin type, and any skin conditions.